Great Central Railway (Nottingham): The railway route

-GCRN operaions terminate at a Stop Board close to the A60 road.
+GCRN operations terminate at a Stop Board close to the A60 road.
 Beyond that is the connection to Network Rail and the Midland Main Line (MML) at Loughborough South Junction.
 The loco sheds of the Great Central Railway at Loughborough are just visible across the MML, about 1 mi away.
 Plans are well under way to reconnect the two halves of the preserved GCR with the new bridge across the MML, the refurbishment of the Grand Union Canal bridge, and more recently, the replacement of the A60 Bridge all completed and fundraising for the next stage underway.